Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Conclusion

 \section{Conclusion}

 In this work, we have computed and compared several quantum conditional entropies that play a fundamental role in establishing the secrecy of QKD.
-Our work focuses on CV QKD protocols exploiting discrete modulation (BPSK and QPSK) of coherent states, and decoding by homodyne or heterodyne detection, a.k.a. double homodyne.
-We assume passive, collective attacks in the finite-size scenario.
-The assumption of passive attacks limits the scope of our analysis.
-However, our results do provide meaningful ball-park figures, as passive attacks --- which model linear loss in optical fibers --- are commonly used to benchmark quantum communication protocols.
+Our work focuses on CV QKD protocols exploiting discrete modulation (BPSK and QPSK) of coherent states, and decoding by homodyne or heterodyne detection, a.k.a.~double homodyne.
+We assume passive, collective attacks in the pure-loss scenario in Fig.~\ref{fig:overallrate}, and the thermal noise channel in Fig.~\ref{fig:comparison_distance},~\ref{fig:comparison_eta} and~\ref{fig:comparison_blocksize}.
+Our results do provide meaningful ball-park figures, as Gaussian attacks --- which model linear loss and Gaussian noise in optical fibers --- are commonly used to benchmark quantum communication protocols.

 We have considered four notions of quantum conditional entropies, the Petz-Rényi entropy $H_a^\downarrow$, the sandwiched Rényi entropy $\tilde H_a^\downarrow$ and their optimized versions $ H_a^\uparrow$ and $\tilde H_a^\uparrow$~\cite{Petz1986,Wilde2014,Tomamichel2014}, and three different ways to estimate the finite-size secret-key rate.
 In particular, $r_{\epsilon''}^S$ exploits directly the bound on the smooth min-entropy based on the optimized sandwiched Rényi entropy~\cite{tomamichel2012framework,EAT2020}; $r_{\epsilon''}^B$ follows immediately from the first one, when one bounds by a continuity argument Renyi entropies with the Von Neumann one like in \cite{improved2ndorder}; the third estimate of the secret-key rate $r_{\epsilon''}^{AEP}$ is obtained from a more traditional approach based on asymptotic equipartition property (AEP) \cite{tomamichel2012framework}.
-Alongside these four entropies, we consider three finite-size estimators of the secret-key rate.